-Midwest Divorce Attorney(s) Serving Missouri, Illinois, Kansas and Oklahoma
+Multi-state Divorce Attorney(s) Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

-At Stange Law Firm, PC, we founded our practice on divorce and family law in the Midwest.
+At Stange Law Firm, PC, we founded our practice on divorce and family law.
 We understand that individuals going through a divorce or separation may be going through an emotional time.
 We are here to help clients rebuild their lives through these difficult times.

-When a divorce/seperation is looming, then couples accuse each other of bad things.
-We encourage our clients to make smart decisions and to resolve matters using common sense when possible.
-A couple options could be collaborative divorce and mediation.
+When a divorce/separation is looming, then couples accuse each other of bad things.
+We encourage our clients to make smart decisions and resolve matters using common sense when possible.
+A couple of options could be collaborative divorce and mediation.

-Divorce Attorney(s) — Serving Missouri, Illinois, Kansas and Oklahoma
+Divorce Attorney(s) — Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 From uncontested or contested divorce, we have the knowledge to take on your divorce — no matter how complex.
 Our attorneys strictly practice divorce law and can guide our clients through the process adequately and competently.

-We represent clients in all aspects of Missouri, Illinois, Kansas and Oklahoma divorces, from initial separations to resolution of all issues related to child custody and child support, as well as all of the financial issues in divorce, including high asset divorce, property division and spousal maintenance (alimony).
+We represent clients in all aspects of divorces, from initial separations to the resolution of all issues related to child custody and child support, as well as all of the financial issues in divorce, including high asset divorce, property division, and spousal maintenance (alimony).

 Helpful Information for Individuals Going Through a Divorce